-The classic version of the Quiche is called ‘Quiche Lorraine’ as it stems from the Lorraine region of France.
+The classic version is called ‘Quiche Lorraine’ as it stems from the Lorraine region of France.
 It is eaten hot as an appetizer or a main dish.
-It was originally made from bread dough, which was replaced in the modern kitchen with pastry.
-Regional variations are the Quiche vosgienne (with spicy cheese) from the Vosges region and the Quiche alsacienne (with onions) from Alsace.
+It was originally made from bread dough, which was replaced in modern cuisine with pastry.
+Regional variations are the Quiche vosgienne with spicy cheese from the Vosges region and the Quiche alsacienne with onions from Alsace.

-The French term ‘Quiche’ was derived in 1845 by the Alsatian word ‘Kichel’ or ‘Küchel’ which is the dialect diminutive for the German word for ‘cake’.
+The French name for the pie-like pastry was derived in 1845 by the Alsatian word ‘Kichel’ or ‘Küchel’ which is the dialect diminutive for the German word for ‘cake’.

-Today, similar dishes which also contain shortcrust, milk and eggs are often offered under the name ‘Quiche’ with additional ingredients such as spinach, leeks or other vegetables.
+Today, similar dishes which also contain shortcrust, milk and eggs are often offered under the name ‘Quiche’.
+Common additional ingredients are spinach, leeks or other vegetables.
 Although they are rather called ‘tarte’ and not quiche in France, this name got naturalized on both sides of the Rhine.